On medium-rank Lie primitive and maximal subgroups of exceptional groups of Lie type: Subgroup structure of exceptional algebraic groups

 \chapter{Subgroup structure of exceptional algebraic groups}

 Let $\mb G$ be a simple, simply connected, exceptional algebraic group, so one of $G_2$, $F_4$, $E_6$, $E_7$ and $E_8$.
 The collection of maximal closed, positive-dimensional subgroups of $\mb G$, i.e., the set $\ms X$, is known by work of Liebeck and Seitz \cite{liebeckseitz2004}\footnote{There is a maximal subgroup missing in \cite{liebeckseitz2004}, namely a copy of $F_4$ lying in $E_8$ in characteristic $3$.
 It acts on $L(E_8)$ as the direct sum of $L(\lambda_1)$ of dimension $52$ and $L(\lambda_3)$ of dimension $196$.
-This subgroup was very recently discovered by the author, and details will appear elsewhere soon.}.
+This subgroup was very recently discovered by the author, and details are in \cite{cst2022}.}.
 Broadly speaking, it consists of parabolic subgroups, maximal-rank subgroups, and a small collection of $\mb G$-irreducible reductive subgroups.

 To move from subgroups of $\mb G$ to subgroups of $G$, and more generally subgroups of $\bar G$, we need the following theorem.

 \begin{theorem}[Borovik, Liebeck--Seitz \cite{borovik1989,liebeckseitz1990}] Let $H$ be a maximal subgroup of $\bar G$.
 One of the following holds: \begin{enumerate} \item[(IMP)] $H$ is a member of $\ms X^\sigma$; \item[(EX)] $H$ is an \emph{exotic $r$-local subgroup} of $\bar G$. \item[(BOR)] $H$ is the Borovik subgroup $(\Alt(5)\times \Sym(6))\rtimes 2$; \item[(AS)] $H$ is an almost simple group. \end{enumerate} \end{theorem}